Butaul

-Butaul (also spelled Buta-ul, with possible meaning "the son of Buta") is a name mentioned in an inscription contained in a treasure trove of gold artifacts found in 1799 in Sânnicolau Mare, in northern Banat (then under administration of Habsburg monarchy, today in Timiș County in western Romania).
+Butaul (also spelled Buta-ul, with possible meaning "the son of Buta") is a name mentioned in an inscription contained in a treasure trove of gold artifacts found in 1799 in Sânnicolau Mare, in northern Banat (then under administration of the Habsburg monarchy, today in Timiș County in western Romania).
 According to various interpretations of the inscription, Butaul was an župan, a sort of local chieftain.
 It is possible that Butaul is linked to the runiform on the chalice of Kiskőrös-Vágóhíd, which may be transliterated as /put'ə/ (Oghur Turkic for 'louse') or /Buta/ [Oghur Turkic for (camel's) foal ].

 The inscription

 Buta-ul and Buyla are names preserved by an inscription on one of the vessels found in the hoard.
 The inscription is written in the Greek alphabet and reads: